 That’s actually a pretty common exchange.
 It’s no secret that smoking is the designer handbag to many people’s complete drinking ensemble.
-It’s the same stimulant-depressant combo that makes Red Bull and vodka such fond bedfellows.
+It’s the same stimulant-depressant combo that makes vodka such fond bedfellows.

 Same with Four Loko, speedballs (RIP Chris Farley), double tall mocha Valium, methamphetamine grigio, The Rollercoaster (Xanax, cocaine, phenobarbital), The Banana Split (Mocha frappucino, Lunesta, banana), The Double Dip (deep tissue massage, Zumba, vacuuming), etc. So it makes sense that when access to one part of the formula changes, consumption patterns of the other change as well.